A guide to industrial architecture in era of reindustrialization.

 The modern design will go on to lead industrial design for decades, morphing into other architectural styles, including international style and brutalism in the process.

 Numerous architecture historians argue that industrial buildings of the early and middle 20th century strongly influenced the direction of overall architecture trends for the modern era.
 They are not wrong.
-Industrial buildings became the architectural highlights of urban centres and continued to alter the look of neighbouring residential streets.
+Industrial buildings became the architectural highlights of urban centers and continued to alter the look of neighboring residential streets.

 Architects were often contracted to design not only the factory itself but also the dwellings for the factory workers.
 This meant that entire city blocks were developed into cohesive housing development, replete with recreational spaces, public